-A good deductible for auto insurance is an amount that the policyholder can afford after an accident or unexpected event.
-The most common auto insurance deductibles are $500 and $1,000, but drivers should take several factors into account before deciding which amount is right for them.
+A good deductible for auto insurance is an amount you can afford after an accident or unexpected event, although most drivers pick an average deductible of $500.
+Other common auto insurance deductibles are $250 and $1,000, but drivers should take several factors into account before deciding which one is right for them.
 These include what premium they can afford and how likely they are to file a claim.

 Since policies with a lower deductible cost more, it can be tempting to choose a high deductible.
 But your deductible shouldn’t be more than you can comfortably afford to pay out of pocket if your car is damaged.
 If your deductible is too high, you could be putting yourself in a difficult financial position down the road.

 You can choose different deductibles for separate types of coverage, so you should consider how likely you are to file each type of claim.
 For example, if you live an in an area that is prone to natural disasters, consider getting a comprehensive insurance policy with a low deductible.
 Similarly, if you’ve never had an accident and you live in a low-traffic area, consider choosing a high-deductible for your collision insurance policy.

 Every driver’s financial situation is different, so there is no such thing as a one-size-fits-all deductible.
 To learn more, check out WalletHub’s guide to car insurance deductibles.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.